FT-Dojo: Towards Autonomous LLM Fine-Tuning with Language Agents

 \subsection{Challenges in Autonomous LLM Fine-Tuning}

 There are currently no open-source agents designed specifically for large-scale model post-training.
-Existing systems such as OpenHands~\cite{wang2024openhands} are built for general-purpose code execution and automation, rather than the high‑complexity decision-making and multimodal feedback interpretation required for end-to-end fine-tuning.
-In FT-Dojo, we thoroughly evaluated general‑purpose agents such as OpenHands and found that they still perform poorly even when powered by the strongest LLM backends (Table~\ref{tab:iteration-stats}).
-In some tasks, their performance even falls below that of the original model without any fine‑tuning.
-These systematic observations reveal that such agents are fundamentally unable to handle the following three key challenges, which collectively undermine the feasibility of autonomous LLM fine-tuning.
+Existing systems such as OpenHands~\cite{wang2024openhands} are built for general-purpose code execution and automation, rather than the high-complexity decision-making and multimodal feedback interpretation required for end-to-end fine-tuning.
+In FT-Dojo, we thoroughly evaluated general-purpose agents such as OpenHands and found that they still perform poorly even when powered by the strongest LLM backends (Table~\ref{tab:iteration-stats}).
+In some tasks, their performance even falls below that of the original model without any fine-tuning.
+These systematic observations suggest that general-purpose agents are not well aligned with the following three challenges in autonomous LLM fine-tuning, which collectively undermine the feasibility of autonomous LLM fine-tuning.

-\textbf{Challenge 1: Long and ever‑growing context overwhelms the agent and hides future effective directions.} Fine-tuning produces a large and varied stream of artifacts, including verbose training logs, model checkpoints, loss curves, and evaluation results.
+\textbf{Challenge 1: Long and ever-growing context overwhelms the agent and hides future effective directions.} Fine-tuning produces a large and varied stream of artifacts, including verbose training logs, model checkpoints, loss curves, and evaluation results.
 With multiple rounds of iteration, these artifacts accumulate quickly, and the context grows to a scale that becomes difficult for an agent to manage.
 This hinders the agent from making meaningful decisions for future iterations.

 \textbf{Challenge 2: Inefficient Exploration.} End-to-end fine-tuning is computationally expensive, making efficient iteration essential.
 Existing agents, however, lack such fail-fast capabilities.
 They tend to execute full-scale training even when the configuration is malformed, data processing scripts are buggy, or the dataset is incompatible with the task format.
 This leads to wasted computation, significantly fewer effective iterations, and poor overall performance in FT-Dojo.